PossiblySlater/EFHSDiagnostics/README.md

 3. Double-click to launch—no installation required!

 ### Other Platforms
 - Native builds for macOS and Linux are planned.
-For now, you can run from source with Node.js and Electron (see Contributing).

 ## Usage
 - Launch the app and click **Run Diagnostics**.